ben4you2/projectBen/README.md

-  The app invudes an option for emergency that can be for emergency only and will be used to denounce abuse,threat,intimidation,and sexual abuse,harassment, sexual assault and domestix violence,abuse and ppsychomogical abuse in house.
+  The app invudes an option for emergency that can be for emergency only and will be used to denounce abuse,threat,intimidation,and sexual abuse,harassment, sexual assault and domestic violence,abuse and psychological abuse in,out of house.